MetaCoq/metacoq/pcuic/theories/README.md

 |-------------------|----------------------------------------------------
 | [PCUICContexts]     | Various properties on contexts
 | [PCUICArities]    | Properties on lists of terms
-| [PCUICSpine]      | Properties on spines (lists of terms) relating to typing, substitutions…
+| [PCUICSpine]      | Properties on spines (lists of terms) relating to typing, substitutions, and so on
-| [PCUICInductives] | Technical typing and conversion lemmatas related to inductive definitions
+| [PCUICInductives] | Technical typing and conversion lemmass related to inductive definitions
 | [PCUICValidity] | Every term `A` such that `Γ ⊢ t : A` is a type
-| [PCUICInductiveInversion] | Typing properties and inversions for inductive types, constructors and projections.
+| [PCUICInductiveInversion] | Typing properties and inversions for inductive types, constructors and projections
 | [PCUICAlpha] | Typing does not depend on names
 | [PCUICSR]    | Subject reduction: typing is preserved by reduction
 | [PCUICPrincipality] | Existence of a least type for any typable term